3 years full-time

 In the second year of your degree, you’ll choose from a range of intermediate modules across the English and History of Art departments.

 You will choose from the same breathtaking range of English options as our single subject students.
-These include Critical Practice (20 credits) and our Intermediate Option Modules:
+These include Writing Now and our Intermediate Option Modules, which allow you to deepen your understanding of the relationship between literary works and the cultural, historical, and political contexts in which they were produced:

-In History of Art, you will choose from a range of Intermediate seminar modules (20 credits each), which range from the late antique to the contemporary.
-Some of these are focused on specific periods; some consider specific places; some examine specific media; whilst others are thematic; or consider specific institutions.
-Modules include:
+In History of Art, you will choose from a range of Intermediate seminar modules, which range from the late antique to the contemporary.
+Some of these are focused on specific periods; some consider specific places; some examine specific media; while others are thematic; or consider specific institutions.
+Topics may include:

-You'll take a single, term-long special subject History of Art module (40 credits) from a variety of options, allowing you to understand a period, place, or problem in unprecedented detail.
-Modules include:
+You'll choose from a variety of options in History of Art, allowing you to understand a period, place, or problem in unprecedented detail.
+Topics may include:

 Every course at York has been designed to provide clear and ambitious learning outcomes.
 These learning outcomes give you an understanding of what you will be able to do at the end of the course.
 We develop each course by designing modules that grow your abilities towards the learning outcomes and help you to explain what you can offer to employers.
 Find out more about our approach to teaching and learning.